Sathish-Balakrishnan/deepc-assignment-FishnamesAPI-Server/README.md

 * [Setup](#setup)

 ## General info
-A fish names API server designed using Node.js, MongoDB for Backend, and HTML, JavaScript for frontend.
+A fish names API server designed using Node.js, MongoDB for Backend, and HTML, JavaScript for Frontend.
 The app is containerized using Docker and deployed using Kubernetes.

 ## Features
 - Fetch  fishnames from internet